auth0/laravel-auth0/README.md

 Route::get('/callback', Callback::class)->name('callback');
 ```

-Wherever you decide to add these routes, please ensure requests handled by them are managed through a configured Auth0 guard.
+Please ensure requests for these routes are managed by an Auth0 guard configured by your application.

 ## Routing Protection